xyflow/react-flow-docs/docs/api/react-flow-props.md

 <PropItems props={keys} />

-## Pro
+## Pro Options

 :::info
-If you are here because of the attribution, please refer to our [Remove Attribution](/docs/guides/remove-attribution) guide.
+These options are only intended for subscribers of [React Flow Pro](https://pro.reactflow.dev).
+If you’re considering removing the attribution, please make sure to read our [Remove Attribution](/docs/guides/remove-attribution) guide first.
 :::

 import pro from '../../docs-data/react-flow-props/pro';